 If you are prone to acne (or even if you aren’t), the traumatic nature of threading can leave your hair follicles irritated, stimulating a breakout that looks like tiny, puss-filled pimples.
 Known as folliculitis, you can see an example in the picture of the woman on this page.
 The last thing you want to do is to trade your unwanted hair for a bigger problem—unwanted breakouts.

 If you take a second look at this picture, you’ll also see an example of the unintended problem of hyperpigmentation or skin darkening that can occur after threading.
 This doesn’t happen to everyone after, but if you have darker skin, your pigment cells may respond to the irritation threading triggers by making more pigment, leaving you with unwanted dark patches on your skin.
-Again, it’s a safe bet to say this young lady would have kept her hair or chose another hair removal method if she knew this is how she’d look after threading!
+This young lady would have likely kept her hair or chosen another hair removal method if she had known that this is how she would look after threading!

 By now, you’re probably wondering if you should just skip your threading appointment.
-Here at Celibre, we won’t tell you what you should do, but we do want you to be informed of the potential risks and unwanted side effects that are possible with any type of popular treatment.
-Sometimes, a procedure gets a lot of hype and the truth gets lost in the all noise.
+At Celibre, we won’t dictate your choices, but we do want to ensure that you stay informed about the potential risks and unwanted side effects associated with any popular treatment.
+Sometimes, excessive hype can obscure the truth.
 A procedure such as threading for unwanted hair removal may not be the “panacea” that the media and your friends make it out to be!